jacecotton/tcds-site/pages/components/overview.md

 ### Methods
 Every instance of a custom element is a DOM object, and this object can be accessed in JavaScript.
 Some components will have public methods which allow you to programmatically control the component.

-For example, the Dialog component has public `open` and `close` methods, which can be accessed directly from the node.
-The following example accesses a particular Dialog, opens it, and then closes it after 3 seconds:
+For example, the dialog component has public `open` and `close` methods, which can be accessed directly from the node.
+The following example accesses a particular dialog, opens it, and then closes it after 3 seconds:

 ```html
 <tcds-dialog id="some-dialog">...</tcds-dialog>